lostjared/acidcam-cli/README.md

 	-T thread count for Multithreaded filters (default is 4)

+	-4 output as x264 (pipe to FFmpeg)

+	-5 output as x265 (pipe to FFmpeg)

+	-1 crf

 List of the Different Color maps you can apply with -r:

 	1 Autum